-The out-of-the-box Nagios alerts displayed in Ambari Web cover a broad range of Hadoop behavior, but often an administrator will want to create additional alerts based on the needs of the individual installation.
+The out-of-the-box Nagios alerts displayed in Ambari Web cover a broad range of Hadoop behavior, but often you want to create additional alerts based on the needs of the individual installation.
 This section provides a high-level description of the process of adding those alerts so that they can be displayed in Ambari Web.